 Conclusion

 That's all for creating a console (non-web) application in Spring Boot.
-We discussed several options available to explicitly inform Spring Boot that this is not a web application.
+We discussed several options to inform Spring Boot that this is not a web application.

 Most of the time, console applications are simple and have only one class that implements CommandLineRunner